DataDog/documentation/content/en/tracing/troubleshooting/tracer_debug_logs.md

 To enable debug mode for the Datadog PHP Tracer, set the environment variable `DD_TRACE_DEBUG=true`.
 See the PHP [configuration docs][1] for details about how and when this environment variable value should be set in order to be properly handled by the tracer.

-There are two options to route debug tracer logs to a file.
+There are two options to route debug APM SDK logs to a file.

 **Option 1:**

-With dd-trace-php 0.98.0+, you can specify a path to a log file for certain debug tracer logs:
+With dd-trace-php 0.98.0+, you can specify a path to a log file for certain debug APM SDK logs:

 - **Environment variable**: `DD_TRACE_LOG_FILE`